 Hope College's Teacher Education programs are approved by the Michigan Department of Education.
 The Council for the Accreditation of Educator Preparation (CAEP) recognizes the Department of Education at Hope College as a nationally accredited program.
 CAEP: 1140 19th Street N.W., Washington, D.C.
-20036 (caepnet.org) This accreditation covers all preparation programs.
+20036 (caepnet.org).
+This accreditation covers all preparation programs.

-To fulfill the requirements for graduation and for certification, all students planning on a professional teaching career must complete a major and a minor in an approved academic field, all general education requirements, and the professional education course sequence.
-This sequence introduces the theoretical foundations of creative and responsible teaching and simultaneously provides field experiences for students to put theory into practice.
-Students complete a minimum of five field placements in area schools prior to student teaching.
+To fulfill the requirements for graduation and for certification, all teacher candidates planning on a professional teaching career must complete a major and a minor in an approved academic field, all general education requirements, and the professional education course sequence.
+This sequence introduces the theoretical foundations of creative and responsible teaching and simultaneously provides clinical experiences for teacher candidates to put theory into practice.
+Teacher candidates complete a minimum of five clinical experiences in area schools prior to student teaching.
 Throughout the professional sequence, prospective teachers develop increasing competence and confidence in the professional abilities identified by education faculty.
 These abilities enable a graduate to act as: